MahdiBM/TwitchIRC/README.md

 This package includes both official and unofficial info sent to you over IRC by Twitch.
 Twitch only gurantees the official stuff, and using the unofficial info might result in code breakage in the future.
+To see what's official and what's not, you can take a look at the [official documentation](https://dev.twitch.tv/docs/irc).

 ## Communication and Support

-If you have any questions, TwitchDev Discord server will likely prove helpful to you.
+If you have any questions, [TwitchDev Discord server](https://discord.gg/twitchdev) will likely prove helpful to you.
-You can join it here: https://discord.gg/twitchdev
 I'm available there @Mahdi BM#0517.

 Feel free to make PRs or create Issues as well :)